-In terms of treatment, it is crucial to mention that the TFOS DEWS II (49) reviewed the contemporary options of treatment and management of DED which included anti-inflammatory medications, surgical approaches, dietary modifications, environmental considerations, and complementary therapies.
-In this topic, it has been established that tear replacement using artificial tears (tear substitutes) is the traditional cornerstone of OSD, especially where there is a DED component.
-These agents, in a variety of formulations such as drops, gels, ointments, or lubricants, can prevent ocular complications by reducing evaporation and stabilizing the tear film (50).
-In this area, Pucker and co-investigators (51) evaluated the effect of over-the-counter (OTC) tear substitutes through 43 randomized clinical trials that compared certain artificial tear formulations to no treatment or placebo.
-In this review, the authors reported that the overall quality of the evidence was low and, although artificial tears could be effective in treating DED, there was a need for more extensive research to support conclusions regarding the effectiveness of specific formulations.
-It is important to note that preservative-free hyaluronate, which was used as a the main tear substitute in the current report, is widely distributed in the ocular surface and the anterior segment, therefore binding to ocular surface cells contributing in repairing tissues (52-57).
-Due to the wide range of commercial options that contain hyaluronate, scientific research has demonstrated that these treatments can improve the symptoms of dry eye (58).
+In terms of treatment, it is crucial to mention that the TFOS DEWS II [49] reviewed contemporary options for the treatment and management of DED, which included anti-inflammatory medications, surgical approaches, dietary modifications, environmental considerations, and complementary therapies.
+It has been established that tear replacement using artificial tears (tear substitutes) is the traditional cornerstone of OSD, especially when there is a DED component.
+These agents, in a variety of formulations, such as drops, gels, ointments, and lubricants, can prevent ocular complications by reducing evaporation and stabilizing the tear film (50).
+Pucker and colleagues [51] evaluated the effect of over-the-counter (OTC) tear substitutes by conducting a system review of 43 randomized clinical trials that compared artificial tear formulations with no treatment or placebo.
+In this review, the authors reported that the overall quality of the evidence was low and, although artificial tears could be effective in treating DED, there was a need for more extensive research to support any conclusions regarding the effectiveness of specific formulations.
+It is important to note that preservative-free hyaluronate, which was used as the main tear substitute in the current report, is widely distributed at the ocular surface and the anterior segment, therefore binding to ocular surface cells and contributing to the repair of tissues [52-57].
+There is a wide range of commercial products available that contain hyaluronate, and scientific research has demonstrated that these treatments can improve the symptoms of dry eye [58].

-In regards to the OSD treatment in patients using antiglaucoma drugs, it is essential to identify the intensity of the inflammatory process of the ocular surface and to determine if the use of anti-inflammatory agents could inactivate part of the cascade of events that often result in OSD symptoms.
-Despite the existing variety of topical steroids used to contain the inflammatory process (28), certain treatments are preferred due to their efficacious and safe results on the ocular surface, such as loteprednol, fluorometholone, and prednisolone (59-61), all used in this study.
-In this report, fluorometholone and loteprednol were the most commonly chosen topical steroids in both treatment groups (T + and T) due to the empirical and scientific evidence showing their role in the management of the most intense cases of OSD (28,49,59-61).
-Nevertheless, the use of steroids should be personalized, using a careful and meticulous behavior in the follow-up to seek the best risk/benefit balance for the patient.
-Furthermore, no relevant structural side-effect or IOP loss of control were found in the current study (data not shown) because of the short-term use of topical steroids.
+With regard to treatment for OSD in patients who are using antiglaucoma drugs, it is essential to identify the intensity of the inflammatory process at the ocular surface and to determine whether the use of anti-inflammatory agents could inactivate some of the cascade of events that often result in OSD symptoms.
+Despite the existing variety of topical steroids used to slow the inflammatory process [28], certain treatments are preferred due to their efficacious and safe results on the ocular surface, such as loteprednol, fluorometholone, and prednisolone [59-61], all of which were used in this study.
+In this report, fluorometholone and loteprednol were the most commonly chosen topical steroids in both treatment groups (T + and T-) due to the empirical and scientific evidence showing their usefulness in the management of the most intense cases of OSD [28,49,59-61].
+Nevertheless, the use of steroids should be personalized to each individual patient, using a careful and meticulous approach to seek the best risk/benefit balance for them.
+No relevant structural side-effects or IOP loss of control were found in the current study (data not shown) because of the short-term use of topical steroids.

-In other therapy approach, as it has been demonstrated in clinical and experimental studies (31-35) trehalose participates in the promotion of the survival of cells and tissues exposed to the desiccation stress.
+In other therapeutic approaches, as has been demonstrated in both clinical and experimental studies [31-35], trehalose participates in the promotion of the survival of cells and tissues exposed to desiccation stress.
 This suggests that trehalose could facilitate better clinical outcomes in a potentially synergistic way to hyaluronate and topical steroids.
-Thus, trehalose can be considered an adequate complement to traditional treatment regimens in order to manage the harmful effect of antiglaucoma agents containing chemical preservatives and other concomitant conditions that can damage the ocular surface.
+Thus, trehalose can be considered an appropriate complement to traditional treatment regimens to help manage the harmful effect of antiglaucoma agents containing chemical preservatives and other concomitant conditions that can damage the ocular surface.

-It is important to point out that the current study was limited by its retrospective nature and the lack of randomization.
-Nevertheless, the abundant information in the medical records and the sample size are favorable traits that must be taken into consideration.
+It is important to point out that the current study had some limitations, in that it was retrospective in nature and lacked randomization.
+Nevertheless, the abundant information in the medical records and the sample size are advantages that should be taken into consideration.